-If you got an iPhone or iPad from another user or if you are giving away your iDevice to someone else, it makes sense to delete your Apple ID associated with the iPhone/iPad completely.
-Erasing all content and resetting the iPhone is one way but here’s a complete method that lets you remove all traces of your Apple ID from your iPhone.
+If you got an iPhone or iPad from another user or if you are giving away your device to someone else, it makes sense to completely delete your Apple ID associated with the iPhone/iPad.
+Erasing all content and resetting the iPhone is easiest way to get the job done however, there are other methods that let you remove all traces of your Apple ID.
+Let’s check it out!

-How to Delete/Remove your Apple ID Completely from the iPhone and iPad
+How to Remove your Apple ID Completely from iPhone or iPad

-The other method for Deleting Apple ID from the iPhone/iPad
+The other method for Deleting Apple ID from the iPhone or iPad

-The first thing you have to do is remove Find My iPhone from your device.
+The first thing you have to do is to disable the Find My iPhone option from your device.
 This is the one that triggers the Activation Lock so you have to get this out of the way.
 If you have enabled Find My iPhone, here’s how you can remove it: Settings → Your Name → iCloud → Find My iPhone → turn off the switch for Find My iPhone.

-You might also want to remove the device from iTunes backup in case you no longer need it (the backup file occupies a large chunk of the harddisk space).
+You might also want to remove the device from iTunes backup in case you no longer need it (the backup file occupies a large chunk of the hard disk space).
 You can do this by heading over to “Edit → Preferences → Devices” in iTunes (Finder, if your Mac is running macOS Catalina or later).

 This guide was for users who are selling or giving away their iDevice.
 But if you are buying a used iPhone or iPad from someone, you need to make sure they have followed these steps.
 Because if they don’t, they may lock the device after receiving payment from you.
 And you’ll be left with a dead iDevice and lose money as well.
 So make sure you double check everything before buying a used iPhone or iPad.